 In accordance with section 342.13(h), local governments may limit the availability of local retail registrations for cannabis retailers, cannabis microbusinesses with retail endorsements, and cannabis mezzobusinesses with retail endorsements.
 If a city or county has a population between 1-12,500, they would be required to allow at least one (1) retail registration.
-If their population is between 12,501-25,000, they would be required to allow at least one
+If their population is between 12,501-25,000, they would be required to allow at least two (2) retail registrations, and so on.